Pruitt History, Family Crest & Coats of Arms

 Early History of the Pruitt family

-Another 222 words (16 lines of text) covering the years 1202, 1278, 1558 and 1599 are included under the topic Early Pruitt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pruitt research.
+Another 99 words (7 lines of text) covering the years 1202, 1278, 1558 and 1599 are included under the topic Early Pruitt History in all our PDF Extended History products and printed products wherever possible.

 Pruitt Spelling Variations